oakestra/documentation/docs/README.md

 2) While writing the documentation, please use an informal tone.
 3) Everything must be in English language.
 4) Be compliant to our [CoC](contribute/coc.md) (Code of Conduct)
+5) Always update this structure if you add or remove an entry